Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Collective Action under Differential Privacy

-\Paragraph{Theoretical results} The most intuitive factor that limits the success of the collective when the firm uses DPSGD is the algorithm's inherent ability to limit the influence of any individual data point on the model's output.
-Gradient clipping reduces the collective's ability to align the gradients with their desired direction, while the injected noise further deflects this directional push.
-As a result, the signal that the collective is trying to correlate with the target label also gets attenuated.
-This is equivalent to the collective introducing a noisy signal, which in turn increases the efforts required for the collective to influence the outcome.
+The most intuitive factor that constrains the success of the collective when the firm uses \dpsgd is the algorithm's inherent ability to limit the influence of any individual data point on the model's output.
+Gradient clipping reduces the collective's ability to align the gradients in their desired direction, while the injected noise further deflects this directional push.
+As a result, the signal that the collective is trying to correlate with the target label is also attenuated.
+This is equivalent to the collective introducing a noisy signal, which in turn increases the effort required for the collective to influence the outcome.
 We now formalize this idea.